-Big, juicy blackberries and sweet-tart nectarines bubbling beneath a warm, buttery crumble topping and served with a scoop of ice cream.
+This Blackberry Nectarine Crumble has big, juicy blackberries and sweet-tart nectarines bubbling beneath a warm, buttery crumble topping.
 Yes, please!

 My little fam and I went orchard hopping this past weekend and had ourselves a grand ol’ time at some U-pick farms eating fruit straight off the tree or bush until our fingers were stained in blackberry juice and there were drips of orange down the fronts of my little misses’ dresses from the nectarines, pluots, and apricots were were supposed to be dropping into our bucket but were instead cramming into our faces and moaning with delight over the fact that summer and it’s amazing fruit season is finally here.
 We have done apple picking every September for years now, but we have never tried our hand at summer fruit picking so we were delighted to find so much variety at a bunch of small orchards not far from our home.

 We let the girls take the lead and pick to their little heart’s content, and while my husband carried the bucket, I snapped pictures on my good camera and dreamed about all the culinary adventures I was going to have with whatever fruit we managed to get home.
 It was every momtog/food lover/fruit worshipper’s dream.
 That’s what I call win-win-win.

 Even before we made it back to the car I was dreaming about blackberry desserts and this blackberry nectarine crumble.
 As an aside, does anybody distinguish between a crumble and a crisp when it comes to fruit desserts?
 I have always been under the impression that they are essentially the same thing except a crisp has oats in the topping while a crumble does not.
 Or is it the other way around?
 Am I right or is this just some weird thing that I am making up?
 I tried googling it and found conflicting ideas about this dessert classification and let’s not even get started on cobblers, grunts, buckles, slumps or brown bettys.